Arendal Municipality

 Arendal (/no-NO-03/) is a municipality in Agder county in southeastern Norway.
-Arendal belongs to the region of Sørlandet.
+Arendal Municipality belongs to the region of Sørlandet.
 The administrative centre of the municipality is the city of Arendal (which is also the seat of Agder county).
-Some of the notable villages in Arendal include Rykene, Eydehavn, Færvik, Strengereid, Kongshavn, Kilsund, Brattekleiv, Torsbudalen, Longum, Saltrød, Staubø, Vrengen, and Kolbjørnsvik.
+Some of the notable villages in the municipality include Rykene, Eydehavn, Færvik, Brekka i Moland, Brekka i Tromøya, Flosta, Strengereid, Kongshavn, Kilsund, Brattekleiv, Torsbudalen, Longum, Saltrød, Staubø, Vrengen, and Kolbjørnsvik.
 The offices of UNEP/GRID-Arendal are also located in the city of Arendal.